 Main memory, built using the Dynamic Random Access Memory (DRAM) technology, is a major component in nearly all computing systems, including servers, cloud platforms, mobile/embedded devices, and sensor systems.
 Across all of these systems, the data working set sizes of modern applications are rapidly growing, while the need for fast analysis of such data is increasing.
-Thus, main memory is becoming an increasingly significant bottleneck across a wide variety of computing systems and applications [1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16].
+Thus, main memory is becoming an increasingly significant bottleneck across a wide variety of computing systems and applications [1-26].
 Alleviating the main memory bottleneck requires the memory capacity, energy, cost, and performance to all scale in an efficient manner across technology generations.
-Unfortunately, it has become increasingly difficult in recent years, especially the past decade, to scale all of these dimensions [1, 2, 17, 18, 19, 20, 21, 22, 23, 24, 25, 26, 27, 28, 29, 30, 31, 32, 33, 34, 35, 36, 37, 38, 39, 40, 41, 42, 43, 44, 45, 46, 47, 48, 49], and thus the main memory bottleneck has been worsening.
+Unfortunately, it has become increasingly difficult in recent years, especially the past decade, to scale all of these dimensions [1, 2, 27-59], and thus the main memory bottleneck has been worsening.

 A major reason for the main memory bottleneck is the high energy and latency cost associated with data movement.
 In modern computers, to perform any operation on data that resides in main memory, the processor must retrieve the data from main memory.
 This requires the memory controller to issue commands to a DRAM module across a relatively slow and power-hungry off-chip bus (known as the memory channel).
 The DRAM module sends the requested data across the memory channel, after which the data is placed in the caches and registers.
 The CPU can perform computation on the data once the data is in its registers.
-Data movement from the DRAM to the CPU incurs long latency and consumes a significant amount of energy [7, 50, 51, 52, 53, 54].
-These costs are often exacerbated by the fact that much of the data brought into the caches is not reused by the CPU [52, 53, 55, 56], providing little benefit in return for the high latency and energy cost.
+Data movement from the DRAM to the CPU incurs long latency and consumes a significant amount of energy [7-9, 60-64].
+These costs are often exacerbated by the fact that much of the data brought into the caches is not reused by the CPU [62, 63, 65, 66], providing little benefit in return for the high latency and energy cost.

 The cost of data movement is a fundamental issue with the processor-centric nature of contemporary computer systems.
 The CPU is considered to be the master in the system, and computation is performed only in the processor (and accelerators).
 In contrast, data storage and communication units, including the main memory, are treated as unintelligent workers that are incapable of computation.
-As a result of this processor-centric design paradigm, data moves a lot in the system between the computation units and communication/ storage units so that computation can be done on it.
-With the increasingly data-centric nature of contemporary and emerging appli-
+As a result of this processor-centric design paradigm, data moves a lot in the system between the computation units and communication/storage units so that computation can be done on it.
+With the increasingly data-centric nature of contemporary and emerging applications, the processor-centric design paradigm leads to great inefficiency in performance, energy and cost.
+For example, most of the real estate within a single compute